-Dumped rubble threatens memorial service
+Threatened memorial event 'to go ahead'

-Hull fishermen service in doubt after rubble dumped on dock
+Hull fishermen service 'to go ahead' after rubble dumped on dock

-About 25 tonnes of rubble dumped at the entrance to an old dock could scupper plans for a memorial service to Hull's lost fishermen.
+A memorial service to Hull's lost fishermen "will definitely go ahead" despite tonnes of rubble dumped at the entrance to an old dock, a group said.

-Organisers Hull Bullnose Heritage Group said the fly-tipping on a path prevented elderly people easily accessing St Andrew's Dock, once the heart of the city's fishing industry.
+Organisers Hull Bullnose Heritage Group said the fly-tipping on a path prevented elderly people easily accessing St Andrew's Dock.

-The service on 17 June could now be cancelled, the group said.
+It initially claimed the service on 17 June could be cancelled but has now said it would go ahead "regardless".

 Chairman Ray Coles said the event on the dock was "of great significance".